Ingush tower: Aesthetics, cultural and building practices

 The aesthetics and functionality of the tower structures were strictly observed.
 Constructing an Ingush tower was solemn and accompanied by various rituals.
 The first rows of stones were stained with the blood of a sacrificial animal.
 The master builder's employer was responsible for ensuring the master builder was fed.

 External scaffolding was not used.
 Work was from the inside using temporary flooring resting on wall protrusions intended for permanent floors and corner slabs.
 The pyramidal roof of combat towers was assembled from the outside by rope-suspended craftsmen.
 When the masonry was finished, the master builder demanded a "descent" fee and made a hand print — chiseled or in wet mortar — at the tower entrance.

-There are Ingush folk songs (illi) about the construction of towers, which glorify their beauty, skill and talent of the craftsmen.
-One of them is called "illi about how the tower was built".
+There are Ingush folk songs called illi about the construction of towers, which glorify their beauty, skill and talent of the craftsmen.
+One of them is called "Illi about how the tower was built".

 Ingush clan prestige was affected by towers.
 A construction time of more than a year was perceived as weakness.
 Tower collapse also affected the reputation of the owning family, the reasoning being that the family had been too weak and poor to make full payment to the builders.
 Familial wealth was the important measure as class differences were unknown in Ingushetia.
 Tower building was an honorable occupation.
 Architects were known by name, as were the reputations of builders.
 Craftsmen were well rewarded for completing combat towers.